Compress JPEG online.

 Why compress JPEG images?

 - Web performance.
-Images account for most of the page weight on websites.
+Images account for most page weight on websites.
 Compressing JPEGs reduces load times, improves Core Web Vitals scores, and directly impacts Google rankings.

 - Email attachments.
 Most email providers limit attachments to 10–25 MB.
 Compressing your photos before attaching ensures they send without bouncing.